jhthompson/jhthompson-blog/_drafts/2018-08-02-interrail-start.md

 ### Sagrada Familia

 Gaudi's most known work is probably the [Sagrada Familia](http://www.sagradafamilia.org/en/) (which translates to Holy / Sacred Family).
 I went on a guided tour of it, and was blown away by the amount of effort that is required to build it, and by the architectural design.
-It is unlike any other building I had ever seen, and your eyes are drawn to new details everywhere that you look.
+It is unlike any other building I have ever seen, and your eyes are drawn to new details everywhere that you look.
 One quote that stuck with me is that Gaudi wanted it to be a "stone bible", and there are stories from every part of the bible built as sculptures all around the building.
 There are distinct themes for each of the three main facades of the building, and I won't try and explain them all here because I am by no means an expert in religion.

 ***